whentea/about-R/README.md

 # Fundamental Mathematics for Electronics and Computer Engineering

-## Mathematics is a tool for anyone who wants to learn deeply in Electronics and Computer Engineering
+## Mathematics is a tool for anyone who wants to learn Electronics and Computer Engineering deeply

 ## Mathematics is fun, isn't it ?
 So, let's started our exceptional journey ....